Derecho-Project/cascade-cbdc/README.md

     - `dfgs.json`: UDL configuration, containing all UDLs to be loaded by Cascade, how each one is triggered, and custom configuration options for each UDL.
 In CascadeCBDC, there is only one UDL that implements the CascadeCBDC core, with several options for performance tuning.
 This file must be the same for all server processes.
     - `layout.json`: this configures the layout of the deployment, i.e. how many shards and processes per shard, as well as the exact shard membership.
 This file must be the same for all server and client processes.
     - `udl_dlls.cfg`: this lists the shared libraries (containing UDLs) that should be loaded by the Cascade servers.
 This file must be the same for all server processes.
-    - `n0`: folder containing configuration files to run a Cascader server with ID 0
+    - `n0`: folder containing configuration files to run a Cascade server with ID 0
         - `derecho.cfg`: Cascade and Derecho configuration file, setting the process ID and network configuration (addresses,ports,protocols).
         - `dfgs.json`,`layout.json`,`udl_dlls.cfg`: links to the corresponding files in the parent folder.
-    - `n1`: folder containing configuration files to run Cascader server with ID 1
+    - `n1`: folder containing configuration files to run Cascade server with ID 1
         - `derecho.cfg`: Cascade and Derecho configuration file, setting the process ID and network configuration (addresses,ports,protocols).
         - `dfgs.json`,`layout.json`,`udl_dlls.cfg`: links to the corresponding files in the parent folder.
     - `client`: folder containing configuration files to run a CascadeCBDC client